Manu100001/Python-Darts-GUI/README.md

 - You always start with `1` and end with `20` or `Bull`.
 - Use the `+` and `-` buttons to set the number of darts hit, minimum 0 and maximum 3.
 Use the `next` button to move to the next field.
 - When you have finished, an Excel file is automatically created in which everything important is listed.

+Images:
+- In the directory `Images/around-the-clock` are a few more pictures, which also show the processes.

 ![Screenshot: around-the-clock](Images/around-the-clock/03_around_the_clock.png?raw=true)